Touchpoint: Touchpoint interaction benefits

 Both parties of the communication partnership can gain through touchpoint interactions.
-The brand is able to understand the consumer better, be able to deliver more brand messages, and can improve the involvement with consumers.
-While the consumers can get experiential value, brand satisfaction, and their needs satisfied.
+The brand is able to understand the consumer better, be able to deliver more brand messages, and can improve the involvement with consumers while the consumers can get experiential value, brand satisfaction, and their needs satisfied.

 A company is able to better meet the desires and wants of consumers through the feedback they receive.
 The feedback is used to guide customer satisfaction and administer consumer insight.
 This in turn gives consumers an overall better and improved brand experience.
 Second, the company can benefit from touchpoints as it aids in the investment of marketing communications by increasing message delivery and decreasing negative messages that can invalidate the marketing communications messages.
 And the customer benefits by assisting in the progress of two-way communication, which helps when something goes wrong, as it can be easily remedied through communication between the entities.
 Lastly, the company gains leverage in interactive experiences to boost brand awareness, brand associations, anticipated quality of the brand, and brand loyalty.
 In turn, the consumers benefit from gaining brand insurance.
 The risk in purchasing a product and using it is reduced or eliminated because of the increase of brand trust.

-Overall, by taking advantage of the vast uses and types of touchpoints, the company/brand and the consumer gain benefits as long as the communication is there.
+Overall, by taking advantage of the uses and types of touchpoints, the company/brand and the consumer gain benefits as long as the communication is there.

 Touchpoint management

 Touchpoint management can be seen as a multi-disciplinary strategic approach, which focuses on the optimisation of the performance in all internal and market oriented management divisions.
 Normally companies manage their touchpoints in different areas such as marketing, distribution, communication, service, public relations, investor relations or human resources.
 Due to specialisation, it involves the challenge of developing the contact points in a 360 degree view, which would enable a consistent brand experience over all interfaces and would simultaneously keep all the brand's promises.
 For an efficient and consistent brand management and the buildup of a distinctive brand experience, it is important to integrate the formal, content and time aspects of the communication activities.

-Touchpoint management is becoming a key issue for successful marketing and sales management.
-Digital media are omnipresent and readily available.
-Confidence in classical advertising is declining, while customers’ real-life experiences and their associated word-of-mouth recommendations are becoming more important.
-Companies nowadays need to know how to most effectively reach their clients.